2020 Ford Explorer

 2019 Subaru Forester

 Subaru’s 2019 Forester was supposed to be safe and reliable.
 And it is, for the most part, but some owners have issues with excessive oil use and finicky electronics.
 The transmission also feels a bit jerky.
 It’s still one of Subaru’s better models, even if it isn’t issue-free.
+A major point of contention for many drivers is the fragile windshield, which frequently cracks without warning, leading to costly repairs.
+Additionally, the thermal control valve is notorious for failing prematurely, causing the engine to lose heat or overheat, which triggers a cascade of dashboard warning lights.

 2020 Land Rover Discovery

 The 2020 Discovery’s reliability record isn’t great.
 Yes, it’s pretty capable off-road, but too many people complain about the air suspension failing, leaks, and endless electrical issues.
 You’d expect a bit more from Land Rover, right?
 It’s luxurious, but costly to keep running.
+A major headache for owners involves the electronic architecture, which frequently causes the infotainment screen to freeze entirely, cutting off access to climate controls.
+Additionally, unexpected battery drain is a common complaint, often leaving drivers stranded with a dead SUV.

 2018 Nissan Rogue

 The 2018 Nissan Rogue has some cool features and plenty of space and comfort.
 But the CVT transmission is a big and very frequent problem that causes whining noises, jerky motion, or complete failure.
 It’s a nice SUV for the price, but be sure to budget for repairs.
+Aside from the transmission, this model year is notorious for glitches with its Automatic Emergency Braking system.
+Many owners report the vehicle abruptly slamming on the brakes when there are no obstacles in sight, creating dangerous highway scenarios.

 2017 Kia Sportage

 Kia is known for its stylish cars.
 But, sadly, it’s also known for its engine failures and electrical fires in models like the 2017 Sportage.
 There have even been recalls for certain models.
 If you can look past that, it’s a great ride.
+A major driver behind these complaints is a prominent safety recall targeting the brake control unit, which could experience a short circuit and increase the risk of a fire even when turned off.
+Because of this, regulators advised owners to park outside.
+Beyond fire hazards, many drivers report sudden oil consumption issues and loud engine knocking that signals premature motor failure.

 2018 Porsche Cayenne

 All Porsches are luxurious and problem-free, right?
 Wrong!
 The 2018 Cayenne is one of those models that has a few issues, like coolant leaks, bad sensors, and expensive air suspension repairs.
 You’ll need deep pockets when these issues crop up.
+A particularly notorious problem for this model year is the transfer case, which causes a severe shuddering sensation during acceleration, often requiring a pricey replacement.
+Owners also report electrical glitches within the infotainment system, leading to unexpected screen blackouts and navigation failures.

 2017 Ford Escape

 Ford’s 2017 Escape is comfortable and practical, but it’s not problem-free.
 Its engine and transmission problems have landed it on lemon law lists.
 Stalling and overheating are just some of the common complaints that plague the Escape, so be sure to save up for the repair costs.
+A major driver behind these complaints is a design flaw where coolant leaks directly into the engine cylinders, causing severe misfires and motor failure that requires a total replacement.
+This issue has sparked widespread frustration and lawsuits.

 2019 Chrysler Pacifica

 Sadly, not all Chryslers are reliable.
 The Pacifica is a great minivan, but only when it actually works.
 Owners report problems like jerky shifting, sliding doors that fail, and other electrical malfunctions that make owning one a constant hassle.
 It’s not what you want in a family car.
+A major safety concern frequently mentioned in lemon complaints is the minivan's tendency to stall or experience a sudden loss of power while driving, which triggered official recalls.
+Families also report immense frustration with the hands-free power sliding doors, which often reverse direction randomly or refuse to lock completely.

 2018 Cadillac XTS

 Would you buy a car knowing it has transmission lag, engine stalling, and glitchy screens?
 The 2018 Cadillac XTS might be elegant, but it has too many problems to be called reliable.
 Yes, it drives smoothly when it works, but those repairs can get expensive fast.
+A major point of contention for owners is the infotainment system.
+The touchscreen is notorious for delaminating, which triggers frustrating ghost touches where the climate controls adjust or the radio changes stations on its own.

 2015 Fiat 500

 Fiat’s might be cute and compact, but models like the 2015 500 are known for their electrical problems and unreliable transmission.
 Some owners say it stalls without warning.
 That cute little city driver suddenly becomes your biggest nightmare when it stalls in the middle of a busy highway.
+A major source of these stalling incidents stems from a faulty throttle body, which abruptly cuts power to the engine.
+For those with manual transmissions, a safety recall addressed a defect where the clutch linkage could break entirely, leaving drivers unable to switch gears.

 2018 Toyota Camry

 Toyota’s 2018 Camry is usually reliable, but it’s not perfect.
 Lemon law lists have hundreds, if not thousands, of reports of rough acceleration, finicky sensors, and jerky gear shifts.
 It’s still one of the better sedans out there, but even the best cars have bad days.
+A major source of frustration stems from the eight-speed transmission, which frequently suffers from severe lag when accelerating from a stop.
+This hesitation makes pulling into traffic feel unpredictable.
+Additionally, this model year was hit with a major safety recall regarding a defective fuel pump that could fail, causing the engine to stall while driving.

 2016 Mini Cooper

 Minis are a blast to drive, but models like the 2016 Mini Cooper aren’t trouble-free.
 They have issues like oil leaks and electrical faults that make them a headache to own.
 Add in timing chain problems, and you’ve got a car that comes with some pretty pricey maintenance bills.
+Many Lemon Law complaints focus on the turbocharger, which is prone to sudden power loss and premature failure.
+Owners also report that the engine mounts wear out quickly, leading to excessive cabin vibrations and harsh rattling sounds when idling.

 2019 Land Rover Range Rover Evoque

 The 2019 Evoque is one of the more problematic Land Rovers.
 It looks great, but it has endless turbo issues and suspension failure.
 For many Evoque owners, it’s a maintenance nightmare that costs them thousands of dollars in repair bills.
+A major driver behind the lemon complaints for this model year involves the infotainment system, which frequently freezes or goes completely black without warning.
+This leaves drivers without access to critical navigation and climate controls.
+Under the hood, the turbocharger is prone to sudden failure that results in a terrifying loss of acceleration on the highway.

 2019 Hyundai Tucson

 Would you buy a car knowing it had issues?
 We bet buyers of the 2019 Tucson would go back in time if they could.
 The car is comfortable and modern, but too many people complain about engine knocking and stalling.
 Some models even had recalls for fire risks.
+The primary driver behind the fire risk recalls involves a defect in the brake module, which can short circuit and catch fire even when the vehicle is turned off.
+Beyond this hazard, many owners report that the engine suffers from premature bearing wear, leading to sudden power loss while driving.

 2020 Volvo XC90

 The 2020 Volvo XC90 feels like a premium car, but it’s not immune to costly repairs that have owners reeling.
 It’s safe, sure, but tech and transmission issues really bring it down.
 Owners also report brake problems and touchscreens that freeze.
 It’s not a good look for Volvo.
+Adding to the vehicle's electronic headaches, many drivers experience a total loss of the central display, which cuts off access to vital climate controls and the backup camera.
+Mechanically, the SUV is plagued by rough shifting and hesitation from the automatic transmission, turning a supposedly seamless luxury ride into a frustratingly jerky experience.

 2017 GMC Acadia

 The reliability of the 2017 GMC Acadia is a bit of a hit or miss.
 It has plenty of comfort, but also plenty of problems like transmission slipping, stalling, and random electrical faults.
 It’s great for family trips and the morning commute - until the gears suddenly won’t shift.
+A notorious issue plaguing this model year is the 'Shift to Park' message defect.
+A faulty sensor prevents the SUV from shutting down completely, often draining the battery overnight.

 2018 Honda CR-V

 Honda’s 2018 CR-V is a top-seller, but oil dilution and engine vibration complaints are making people think twice about buying one.
 People have reported that it smells like gas from under the hood.
 Yes, it’s reliable, but this model year definitely has a few hiccups.
+The oil dilution flaw is common in the 1.5-liter turbocharged engine, where unburned fuel seeps into the oil pan.
+This causes the oil level to rise, reducing lubrication and potentially triggering engine wear or stalling.
+To make matters worse, drivers complain that the heating system struggles to warm the cabin in winter.

 2016 Fiat 500X

 Fiat decided to go bigger and better with the 2016 500X.
 What they didn’t bank on was people complaining about electrical problems and transmission issues.
 Some owners even reported complete breakdowns according to lemon law lists.
 Seems like this car spends more time at the shop than on the road.
+A major driver behind these shop visits is a transmission safety recall, where a faulty wire harness can cause the car to unexpectedly shift into neutral.
+This creates a dangerous loss of power on busy highways.

 2021 Jeep Wrangler

 The 2021 Jeep Wrangler looks ready for adventure, but it’s no stranger to complaints.
 The steering feels loose, water leaks, and there are a couple of weird dashboard glitches.
 It’s great for off-roading, but you might end up off-roading to your mechanic instead.
+A primary safety concern involves a massive recall on the electric hydraulic power steering pump wiring, which can develop high resistance and overheat.
+The risk is serious enough that regulators officially advise owners to park their vehicles outside and away from structures due to a potential fire hazard, even when the ignition is completely turned off.